carpentries-incubator/singularity-introduction/_episodes/06-writing-custom-containers.md

 ```
 {: .language-bash}

-In this section of the file we can do tasks such as package installation, pulling data files from remote locations and undertaking local configuration within the image.
-The commands that appear in this section are standard shell commands and they are run _within_ the context of our new container image.
-So, in the case of this example, these commands are being run within the context of a minimal Ubuntu 20.04 image that initially has only a very small set of core packages installed.
+The `%post` section is where most of the customisation of your container will happen.
+This includes tasks such as package installation, pulling data files from remote locations and undertaking local configuration within the image.

 Here we use Ubuntu's package manager to update our package indexes and then install the `python3` package along with any required dependencies.
 The `-y` switches are used to accept, by default, interactive prompts that might appear asking you to confirm package updates or installation.
 This is required because our definition file should be able to run in an unattended, non-interactive environment.